Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Keith Gilchrist – Kappa Chapter (Purdue University) – 1985 to 1987

-Brother J. Glenn Hahn was National President from 1981 to 1985.
-He was one of the fourteen men who reactivated the chapter in 1948 at the University of Kansas.
+J. Glenn Hahn, a distinguished alumnus of Alpha Kappa Lambda’s Delta Chapter at the University of Kansas, made significant contributions to both the fraternity and the broader community.
+He was one of the fourteen men who reactivated the Delta Chapter in 1948, revitalizing the fraternity’s presence at the university.
 He graduated from the University of Kansas School of Business in 1948.
-He was employed by the Arthur Young Firm in Kansas City until 1954 when he became associated with the firm that would later bear his name.
+Following his graduation, Brother Hahn worked for the Arthur Young Firm in Kansas City until 1954, when he became associated with the firm that would later bear his name.
 He went on to graduate from Yale University with his L.L.M. in 1955 and his J.S.D. in 1957.

-Outside of the fraternity, he was a member and former President of the Kiwanis Club of Kansas City, past President and Director of the Silver Blades Figure Skating Club, and a member of the steering committee for the 1985 National Figure Skating Championships.
+Outside of the fraternity, Brother Hahn was a member and former President of the Kiwanis Club of Kansas City, past President and Director of the Silver Blades Figure Skating Club, and a member of the steering committee for the 1985 National Figure Skating Championships.

 Brother Hahn entered the Omega Chapter on July 18, 1999.